ElectricKit vs eControl

 Both of the systems allow you to have two separate hotplates, each capable of boiling temperatures.
 Neither of them should be left on full power when the lid covers are closed - this is much hotter than traditional aga boiling temperatures, and causes excessive heat build up and undue stress on the element/thermostats.

-The ElectricKit Hotplates are made of blasted steel, which acts similar to cast iron.
-They are the original drop-in hotplate cassette design, which utilises an expansion ring.
+The ElectricKit Hotplates are made of blasted steel.
+They are the original drop-in hotplate cassette design, which utilises an expansion ring - either thin chrome on the advanced systems, or cast iron on the older classic systems.

-• The ElectricKit Hotplate Element is a coiled, dense element, as seen here.
+- The ElectricKit Hotplates Element is a coiled, dense element, as seen in the photos.
 They have either thermostats or thermocouple with an overheat switch.
-This could be reset by the user in the event of overheating.

 The eControl Hotplates are made of either machined steel or cast iron.
-Early versions were built up onsite, as part of the cooker assembly procedure.
-After a couple of years on the market, the design was updated to a 'drop in' cassette.
-Early Series X will have steel hotplates, later version will either have steel or cast iron.
+Early versions were built up onsite, as part of the cooker assembly procedure but the design was changed to a drop-in design later on.
+Later Series X and x2 models will have steel or traditional one-piece cast iron hotplates.

-• The eControl Sx Hotplate Element is a formed tubular element, as seen here.
-They have 3 thermostats, one regular, one ECO and one overheat.
+- The eControl Hotplate Elements are formed tubular elements, as seen here.
+They normally have 3 thermostats or thermocouples, one regular, one ECO and one overheat.

-• eControl hotplate will heat up to boiling temperature, from cold, in approx 15 minutes.
+will heat up to boiling temperature, from cold, in approx 12 minutes.

 eControl vs ElectricKit - The Ovens